Gwayaboy/PlaywrightHandsOnLab/mcp-demp.md

 **Demo Prompt:**
 ```
-Based on your exploration of the website, create comprehensive Cucumber feature files for the key user journeys you discovered.
+Based on your exploration of the website, create comprehensive Cucumber feature files for the authenticated user journeys you discovered.
 Include both authenticated and non-authenticated scenarios.

 Create a Cucumber.js project with Playwright using this structure:
 project-root/